 How do I prevent Access Server from modifying iptables rules on my Linux host?

-- boolean_value is either "True" or "False"
+- Boolean value: Set to either "True" or "False".

 Example 1: Suppose you want to disable the Access Server's modification of the iptables NAT table.
 In that case, you would use the following command:

 ./sacli --key="iptables.vpn.disable.nat" --value="True" ConfigPut ./sacli start

 Example 2: Suppose you want to disable the Access Server's modification of the ip6tables mangle table.
 In that case, you would use the following command:

 You can use the command